Inzhenerka/docs.getdbt.tech/website/docs/guides/visual-editor-qs.md

 :::tip

-Want to practice one on your own?
-Try adding a filter operator that removes any items with less than 10 sales for any given customer ID.
+Want to practice on your own?
+Try adding a **Filter** operator that removes any items with less than 10 sales for any given customer ID.
+Be sure to run the preview and verify the data is correct.

 :::